FALoater/FALoater/README.md

 - 👋 Hi, I’m @LoaTer
 - 👀 I’m interested in discord bot edevelopment
-- 🌱 I’m currently learning node.js, C#
+- 🌱 I’m currently learning node.js, Java
 - 💞️ I’m looking to collaborate on nothing right now
-- 📫 How to reach me: Discord (LoaTer#0001)
+- 📫 How to reach me: Discord (loater)

 <!---
 FALoater/FALoater is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.